Geminova/UnxCoin/README.md

 ## Overview

 UnxCoin (UNH) is a global payment system where you can send to anywhere instantly.
 It has low transaction fees.
 There are no banks and no middleman.
+UnxCoin is the first to implement premium deposits.

 * Ticker: UNH
 * Block Times: 2 Minutes